 If you and your recipient happen to both have an account on an encrypted email service, then you can use that to send your file.
 Unfortunately, these services are not terribly common and they aren’t cross-compatible.
 However, most offer a free service option, so you could set up an account just for this purpose.
 This web site has good info and comparisons.

 This last technique is dead simple.
 All you need is a web browser – no special tools to download or services to sign up for.
 Firefox has a very simple, free, secure tool for sending a file: send.firefox.com.
 You drag your file onto the page and it gives you a link.
 That link is good for one download or 24 hours, whichever comes first.
+(You can actually specify a download count and even set a password now, too!)
 Once the file is downloaded or the timer expires, the files are deleted.
 Couldn’t be simpler.

 There are couple other options that I’ll mention in case the Firefox one doesn’t work for you for some reason.
 The only trick with these services is that you both have to be online at the same exact time – that is, they have to be there to ‘catch’ the file when you ‘throw’ it.
 There are several of these services and new ones keep popping up.
 I’ve personally used reep.io, but you might also check out file.pizza.
 In all cases, you drag the file you want to transfer (your zip file in this case) onto the web page.
 The web page then gives you a special, unique link, which you need to send to your recipient (email, text, etc).
 When they click it, the file downloads to their computer.
 You both have to remain on that web page until the transfer completes.
 Ta da!
 This technique has one of the same problems as cloud storage share links: anyone with the link can download the file.
 However, they would have to somehow intercept that link and click it before your intended recipient.
 Once you close the web page, the link won’t work anymore.
 Also, some of these transfer services have the added option of setting a password on the transfer, which I highly recommend.
 (Use a different password from the one you used to encrypt the zip file!)